shahafal/ps-serverless-pdf/README.md

 Based on David Tucker ps-serverless-app from his Pluralsight coures.

-This implementation is based on Node v22 and AWS SDK v3.
+This implementation is using AWS SDK v3 and verified for Node v22.